 - Consider professional advice: Complex cases benefit from immigration solicitor guidance

-- Suitability grounds under Part 9 are more serious and may involve mandatory refusal periods
+- Suitability grounds under Part 9 are more serious — deception triggers a mandatory 10-year ban

 Frequently Asked Questions About UK Visa Refusal Reasons